Tracque/PLD-Wrapper/README.md

 ### Sysimages
 Those who are experienced with using julia may be familiar with the practice of creating sysimages, which can significantly decrease program load times.
 On my system, it provides a modest improvement, reducing the load time of the julia scripts from around 1 minute to around 20 seconds.
 This reduces the overall overhead of the program by around 30-40%, but your results may vary.
 I will not provide a step-by-step tutorial here, but will instead refer you to the PackageCompiler.jl [documentation](https://julialang.github.io/PackageCompiler.jl/dev/sysimages.html) if you wish to use this advantage.

-Simply create a sysimage of a script containing the preamble (the using Oscar using PLD parts at the start of the julia scripts) and then go to the python scripts to find + replace the characters *"julia"* with *"julia", "--sysimage", "YOURSYSIMAGE.so"*. (including the quote marks)
+Simply create a sysimage of a script containing the preamble (the using Oscar using PLD parts at the start of the julia scripts).
+The program will automaticall detect and use the sysimage.
+Just make sure you don't pollute your directory with other .so files!

-Make sure you do this in every script to get the most out of it, so if you are using PLDManager.py, don't forget to also make this change in PLDUtils.py!

 ### Slurm Scripts
 The provided scripts are given as an example only.
 They were written to be run on a compute cluster using the SLURM manager.
 I expect users who are attempting to run large calculations on such clusters are able to modify these scripts or write their own according to their use case.